 Yes!
 First, it’s normal to be nervous, so don’t beat yourself up.
 Second, recognize that you’ll likely only have about 2 scored questions on this.
 Don’t let 2 questions destroy your confidence.
 Focus on base pairing rules for RNA and DNA, how DNA is read (5’ to 3’), and ratios for Mendelian and Non-Mendelian inheritance.
 Put these on flashcards to memorize.

 You will have scored questions that cover trends of the periodic table, ionic and covalent bonding, differences with acids and bases, and the properties of water.
-For life sciences, you will have scored questions on macromolecules, genetics and DNA, and organelles.
+For biology, you will have scored questions on macromolecules, genetics and DNA, organelles, microbiology (infectious diseases), and mitosis and meiosis.

 The #1 study method I recommend to all my students: focus on the most-emphasized concepts first—and then build up your studying to the other concepts.